binkley/homebrewery-files/witch.md

 ##### 🛡️ Ally Buffs & Wards

 - **Enhance Ability** <br>
-  A blessing of wit, strength, or grace — tailored to the task, or the tale.
+  A blessing of wit, strength, or grace&mdash;tailored to the task, or the tale.

 - **Lesser Restoration** <br>
   A charm against poison or paralysis; a true village healer knows when to cleanse.